Description

 Applying this definition to our asset in some examples:

-• Looking at the downside volatility of 16.5% in the last 5 years of iShares MSCI Canada Index Fund, we see it is relatively higher, thus worse in comparison to the benchmark SPY (14.9%)
+• The downside volatility over 5 years of iShares MSCI Canada Index Fund is 16.5%, which is greater, thus worse compared to the benchmark SPY (14.9%) in the same period.

 Sharpe: